 After nearly 50 years as a singer, songwriter, musician, and actress, it’s a difficult task to pinpoint Dolly Parton’s greatest accomplishment.
-But hidden behind “Jolene” and the “Coat of Many Colors” is her role in a 1986 made-for-television movie, A Smoky Mountain Christmas.
+But hidden behind “Jolene” and “Coat of Many Colors” is her role in a 1986 made-for-television movie, A Smoky Mountain Christmas.
 In this Snow White-inspired tale, Dolly portrays a country superstar who flees Hollywood to spend a quiet Christmas in her childhood home, the Great Smoky Mountains.
-But her plans take an unexpected turn, thanks to a charming brood of orphans, a handsome mountain man, a sleezy local sheriff, and, of course, an evil witch.
+But her plans take an unexpected turn, thanks to a charming brood of orphans, a handsome mountain man, a sleezy sheriff, and an evil witch.

 Encompassing more than 522,000 acres of North Carolina and Tennessee, Great Smoky Mountains National Park was dedicated by President Franklin Roosevelt in 1940.
-Since then, Americans have been flocking to this beautiful stretch of the Blue Ridge Mountains, eager to enjoy nearly 850 miles of trails, 2,115 miles of streams, and more than 100 species of native trees.
+Since then, Americans have been flocking to this beautiful stretch of the Blue Ridge Mountains, eager to enjoy nearly 850 miles of trails and 2,115 miles of rivers and streams.

 So if you make like Lorna Davis and find yourself escaping to the Smokies, here are some beautiful ways to spend three days.

 Your long weekend begins on the northern edge of the park, where the people of Gatlinburg, Tennessee, have been living off Smoky Mountain tourism for nearly 80 years.
 What once was a small mountain hamlet has grown up into the capital of kitsch—a city of 4,000 people that somehow supports more than 20 wedding chapels and at least eight separate Ripley’s attractions.